M-Mousa366/M-Mousa366/README.md

 ---

 <p align="center">
-<b>“Security engineering is about turning uncertainty into observable behavior.”</b>
+<b>“Security engineering is about transforming uncertainty into measurable and actionable security intelligence.”</b>
 </p>